bassamanator/Sovol-SV06-firmware/README.md

 <img src="./images/githubstar.gif" width="500" alt='Raspberry Pi'/>

+# Preface

+Although I've made switching over to Klipper as easy as is possible, it can still be a challenge for some, especially considering that most of you have likely never used GNU+Linux.
+Save yourself the fustration, and fully read all documentation found on this page.
+Also note that Klipper is not a *must*, and is not for everyone.
+You can stick with Marlin, and have a fine 3D printing experience.

 # Installation Steps

 ## Before You Begin

-- Know what you're getting into by reading this documentation *fully!*
+- Read this documentation *fully!*
+- Follow the steps in order.
+- If an error was reported at a step, do no proceed to the next step.
-- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via USB.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable.
+Note that most of the micro USB cables that you find at home are *unlikely* to be data cables, and it's not possible to tell just by looking.
 - It is also assumed that the username on the host device is `pi`.
 If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
 - Klipper *must* be installed on the host Raspberry Pi for everything to work.
 Easiest is to use a [FluiddPi](https://docs.fluidd.xyz/installation/fluiddpi#download) or [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest) image.
+[KIAUH](https://github.com/th33xitus/kiauh) is another excellent option, though it's not as simple as flashing MainsailOS on a microSD card, for example.
+- Robert Redford's performance in *Spy Game (2001)* was superb!
 - It is assumed that there is one instance of Klipper installed.
 If you have multiple instances of Klipper installed, via `KIAUH` for example, then this guide is not for you.
-You can still use all the configs of course, but the steps in this guide will not work for you.
+You can still use all the configs of course, but the steps in this guide will likely not work for you.
 - Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
-- If you see any errors, or encounter any issues, please create an [Issue](https://github.com/bassamanator/Sovol-SV06-firmware/issues/new), or a [Pull request](https://github.com/bassamanator/Sovol-SV06-firmware/pulls).
 - I would recommend searching for the word `NOTE` in this repository.
 There are roughly half a dozen short points amongst the various files that you should be aware of if you're using this configuration.

 ## Flash Firmware